irvs/ros2_tms_for_construction/CHAPTER7.md

-### 7. Make motion parameters from "OperaSimVR"
+### 7. Get the position and joint angle data from DB
-This chapter explains how to create parameters used for autonomous construction.
+This chapter explains how to read the position and joint angles of a construction vehicle stored in mongoDB.

-> Note :If you don't use "OperaSimVR" or this writing function,  you can skip this chapter.
+> Note :If you don't use "OperaSimVR" or read the position and joint angle data, you can skip this chapter.

 #
 #### Vizualizing location of machine by Rviz2 or OperaSimVR
-To read the position and joint angles of a construction vehicle stored in mongoDB using the method in Chapter 1 and visualize them in OperaSimVR, run the following steps:
+To read the position and joint angles of a construction vehicle stored in mongoDB using the method in Chapter 6 and visualize them in OperaSimVR, run the following steps:

 Please rewrite "executable" and output topic neme, machine name to your system in "tms_ur_cv_odom_demo_launch.py".